 The Workspace settings page is where members can review info about workspaces that they've joined.
 Here's what you'll find there:

 - Your workspace owners and admins and their contact information

 - Your workspace’s subscription

 - Message and file retention policies

 - Available data export options

-When you're ready to permanently leave a workspace, you can deactivate your account and ask a workspace owner to remove your profile information.
-(A workspace owner can contact Slack on your behalf to complete this.)
-Before you deactivate your account, you can also remove any profile information that you like, such as your name and email address.
-Depending on your workspace's settings, you may be able to delete messages and files that you've shared.
+Depending on your workspace’s settings, you may be able to remove your profile information and/or delete messages and files that you’ve shared before your account is deactivated.
 Get in touch with a workspace owner or admin if you have any questions about editing and deletion settings.

 The default message and file retention setting for workspaces is to keep everything as long as the workspace exists.
 On paid subscriptions, workspace owners can customise their retention policies.
 They can choose to set a customised time frame for keeping messages and files, and they can also choose to retain all versions of an edited or deleted message.

 Slack is committed to ensuring that our infrastructure is secure, redundant and reliable, while providing your team with tools for administering your environment.
 We are proud to meet industry standards when it comes to protecting your organisation and we’ve outlined many of our security practices and certifications on our website.